-Study the basic concepts of figure, ground, line, contrast, pattern, proportion, color, symmetry, movement, unity, and balance.
+This course encompasses the basic concepts of figure, ground, line, contrast, pattern, proportion, color, symmetry, movement, unity, and balance.
 Students learn the principles of two- and three-dimensional design and develop language to analyze product design, plate presentations, decoration, and packaging on visual, tactile, and conceptual levels.